HomeHistory

 Who Were Bonnie and Clyde & Why Are They Famous?

-Making their name in the era of the Great Depression, Bonnie and Clyde were two of the most brutal and infamous criminals.
+Making a name for themselves in the era of the Great Depression, Bonnie and Clyde were two of America's most notorious and infamous criminals.

 who were bonnie clyde why famous